dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-28-random forest.md

 Similar to **random forest** are **extra trees**.

-Random forest is named because each tree inside uses random subset of datasets for training and validation.

-> The ratio should be 1/e for validation and 2/e for training so each tree will effectively use the whole data.

-While random forest would use fraction of features to test all possible splits first, extra trees will split without testing.
+Random forest would use all/some features to test all possible splits first.

+Extra trees will **split without testing** which **saves time**.

 This is why extra threes need to be much deeper in oder to work.